pull-baby-tooth

 Soft foods are recommended immediately post-procedure, with a gradual return to normal diet as healing progresses.
 Choose foods like scrambled eggs, mashed potatoes, and steamed vegetables.

-Key Takeaways for At-Home Baby Tooth Extraction
+Key Takeaways for At-Home Baby Tooth Removal Without a Dentist

 • Your child’s tooth is ready to come out when it is extremely loose and can be removed with minimal effort and discomfort.